Oranges are in the Rutaceae

 .
 Allergenic profilins are found exclusively in flowering plants and are minor pollen allergens.

-Cit s 3 is a lipid transfer protein (LTP)
+Cit s 3 is a Lipid Transfer Protein

 You may be suffering from LTP Syndrome